-How to Prepare Your Van for Storage: A Guide to Draining Water Tanks, Isolating Batteries, and Venting Fridges
+How to Prepare Your Van for Storage: A Guide to Placing your van into Storage Mode, Draining Water Tanks and Venting Fridges

 Tips and Recommendations for Long-Term Storage of Your Van